bk20x/m-mode/README.md

 # m-mode
-### this is incomplete but working; as of right now it only highlights the languages special forms
+#### this is incomplete but working; as of right now it only highlights the languages special forms and some core builtins
 ![What it looks like](screenshot.png)